leonleonleon/webstatusboard/README.md

-# react-boilerplate
+# webstatusboard
-Basic React Boilerplate brought to you by #0
+Basic Website Status Monitor brought to you by #0

 ```
 npm -i